Have you ever thought about going abroad during your teacher training programme?

 How high was the cost of living at your internship location?

 Costa Rica is more expensive than Germany, that's for sure.
 Before you come here, ask Google about the prices.
-And if you're a woman, bring tampons with you - they don't exist here, for example.
-There is a so-called luxury tax here, which makes many products enormously expensive.
-For example, you can get sun cream for the equivalent of 15€ (400ml).
+And as a woman, bring tampons with you - they don't even exist here, for example.
+There is a so-called luxury tax here, which makes many products extremely expensive.
+For example, you can get sun cream for the equivalent of €15 (400ml).
 So inform yourself and bring certain things with you from Germany.
-This applies to hygiene products, medicines, clothes, ...
-You will have to buy food here, but it is better to go out to eat.
-If you choose a normal restaurant, you'll pay as much for the food as you would have prepared in your accommodation.
-And you didn't stand in the kitchen for hours.
-I've eaten out here more times (almost every other day - minimum) than I ever did in my entire previous life ^^
+This applies to toiletries, medicines, clothing, ...
+You will have to buy food here for better or worse, but it's better to go out to eat.
+If you choose a normal restaurant, you pay as much for the food as you would have prepared in your accommodation.
+And you're not standing in the kitchen for hours.
+I've eaten out here more often (practically every other day - minimum) than in my entire previous life ^^

-Also, check out where you're staying beforehand.
+Also check where you're staying beforehand.
 And when you read 3-star hotel, please do NOT assume German standards.
-My 3-star hotel for the first night would have been called a youth hostel room in Germany with goodwill.
-And that for a hefty 60€ is tough.
+My 3-star hotel for the first night would have been labelled a youth hostel room in Germany.
+And that for a hefty €60 is tough.
 Airbnb is more helpful...

-German products abound here: be it the unbelievably delicious raspberry vinaigrette from Kühne, Ritter-Sport, Lindor balls from Lind or the ironing board from Leifheit.
-Costa Rica imports almost all its goods, which is why it's so expensive.
-The Ritter-Sport costs 5€, but if you don't want to do without it, you don't have to.
-PS: I even discovered Thüringer Rostbratwurst in a shop (especially for German products).
-The Ticos have real taste.
-And for those who don't want to do without German rolls: there's a German bakery (Mocapán) that sells original German rolls.
-God, I really felt like I was in Germany, Sunday morning at the breakfast table *-*.
+There are plenty of German products here: be it the incredibly delicious raspberry vinaigrette from Kühne, Ritter-Sport, Lindor balls from Lind or the ironing board from Leifheit.
+Costa Rica imports almost all its goods, which is why it is so expensive.
+Ritter Sport costs €5, but if you don't want to do without it, you don't have to.
+PS: I even discovered Thuringian Rostbratwurst in a shop (especially for German products).
+The Ticos have real flavour.
+And for those who don't want to miss out on German bread rolls: there is a German bakery (Mocapán) that sells original German bread rolls.
+God, I really felt like I was in Germany, Sunday morning at the breakfast table *-*

 What do you miss from your host country?